collaborative exhibition with artist, alejandro t. acierto.

 Untitled (south wall)

-4.25in white ceramic tile, grout, cement board, caulk [a horizontal photograph, documenting a tiled, shower wall, with amber-colored light
+4.25in white ceramic tile, grout, cement board, caulk

-Standard Bath Towel with Untitled (north wall)
+State - Issue Bath Towel with Untitled (south wall)

 handmade porcelain, glaze embroidery thread; steel rack by Julia Heineccius